Duckweed Pond Surface Coverage: Identification, Causes & Control Plus Ready Scout Solutions

 Permits and regulations:

 Always check state wildlife and environmental regulations before stocking any species.
-Many states have adopted stricter non-native fish rules, and grass carp and tilapia should be purchased from permitted or approved hatcheries to comply with regulations.
+Many states have adopted stricter non-native fish rules, and triploid grass carp should be purchased only from an approved hatchery and only after obtaining any required state permit.

 Fish safety and oxygen management: